 Crusted Savoury Beef: A pot pie

 Crusted Savoury Beef is a homemade family beef pie.
 Strictly speaking, it’s a pot pie.
-The meat is not fully enclosed in pastry: The pie has no pastry base or sides, only a pastry “lid”.
+The meat is not fully enclosed in pastry: The pie has no pastry base or sides, only a pastry “lid” or topping.
 Unlike the two pies I sampled in Britain, it’s a large pie, for 4-6 people.
 To serve, the pie is cut into serving-size pieces.
 And, in contrast to the pork pie, Crusted Savoury Beef should be consumed piping hot, straight out of the oven.

 Here are the reasons why I think you’ll love this pie and use the recipe over and over again: